megancamilla/FWD_genetics_screen/README.md

    * isolate_summary.txt, tab-delmited file that summarises if one of the unique_INRAE_genes.bed is present in their individual INRAEgenes_less_than_5x_ISOLATE.txt file.
    * combined_summary.txt, final summary table of all genes with less than 5x coverage, with a 0 for genes that are present in the isolate (i.e. not less than 5x) and a 1 for genes that are absent (i.e. are less than 5x coverage and therefore present in the less_than_5x_isolate.txt file).
 The 0 and 1 notation is meant to mimic a VCF file format where 0 is equvalent to the reference allele and a 1 indicates a difference from the reference.

-# R Notebook to import and combine the annotated VCF file and the final output combined_summary.txt from the coverage_calculator_genes.sh
+## R Notebook to import and combine the annotated VCF file and the final output combined_summary.txt from the coverage_calculator_genes.sh
+###
+This R notebook requires two input files.
+The first is a tab delimited output from the VEP tool by ENSEMBBL. (https://www.ensembl.org/info/docs/tools/vep/index.html)
+The second is the output "combined_summary.txt" from the coverage_calculator_genes.sh above.
+This has been tested for the GENE deletion only.
+Several inputs will need to be modified in order to acheive the expected output shown in the html file.
+However I removed the full paths to each of my files for security reasons.